The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Overview

-fluxtools is an R package that provides an interactive Shiny‐based QA/QC environment for data in the AmeriFlux BASE format.
+fluxtools is an R package that provides an interactive Shiny‐based QA/QC environment to explore or remove data in the AmeriFlux BASE (or Fluxnet) format.
 In just a few clicks, you can:

 1. Upload eddy covariance data in a .csv format (AmeriFlux standard naming and timestamp conventions)